hyperledger-labs/fabric-docs-cn/docs/source/couchdb_tutorial.rst

  `mychannel` with two organizations (each maintaining two peer nodes) and an ordering service while using CouchDB as the state database.

- 这将创建一个简单的 Fabric 网络，其中包含一个叫 `mychannel` 的通道，通道中
- 有两个组织（每个组织两个 peer 节点）和一个排序服务，同时使用 CouchDB 作为
- 状态数据库。

 .. _cdb-install-instantiate:

-Install and instantiate the Chaincode - 安装和初始化链码
+Install and instantiate the Chaincode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Client applications interact with the blockchain ledger through chaincode.
 As